hubshilpa/Introduction-to-Digital-Humanities-/dataset/Readme.md

 ## B. Files description

 In all files the field separator is a comma (","), except for in the two Excel files.
-The [movie_date](movie_data.xlsx) Excel file has all the other .csv files as separate sheets and also includes the analysis (results/graphs) of our paper.
+The [movie_data](movie_data.xlsx) Excel file has all the other .csv files as separate sheets and also includes the analysis (results/graphs) of our paper.
 The [orginal_movie_dataset](orginal_movie_data.xlsx) Excel file has all the data of the [orginal dataset](../original_dataset) in seperate sheets.

 - [movie_titles_scifi_chronological.csv](movie_titles_scifi_chronological.csv)
 	- contains information about each movie title